StorjOld/metacore/README.md

     60faa95f94bc        metacore_image       "//start.sh"        About an hour ago   Up 2 seconds        0.0.0.0:5000->5000/tcp   metacore_container

-Delete container this way:
+You should delete container in such way:

-    # next command will delete the container and force stop it it it's running:
+    # next command will delete the container and force stop it if it's running:
     $ docker rm -f 60faa95f9
     60faa95f9